 Ischia Porto and Ischia Ponte

 This half-moon-shaped stretch of sand is the idyllic setting for two pivotal scenes from the series—it’s where Elena realizes her ability to swim and is also the site of her first kiss.
 Maronti Beach is accessible via a steep, winding road that can be traveled by car or on foot.
-Visitors can also take a water taxi from the village of Saint’Angelo for about €3 each way.
+Visitors can also take a water taxi from Sant’Angelo, a whitewashed village of gelaterías and ceramic shops, for about €3 each way.
 From Maronti Beach, the Cavascura thermal hot springs are just a short walk.

 L’Albergo della Regina Isabella

 Opened in the 1950s by Italian movie producer and magazine publisher Angelo Rizzoli, L’Albergo della Regina Isabella was Ischia’s first luxury property to entice celebrity clientele, among them Elizabeth Taylor and Richard Burton.
-When the resort reopens for the 2019 season this April, guests will be able to book a “Following in the Footsteps of Elena Ferrante” package that includes a guided tour of the island visiting locations described in the novels and a Ferrante-inspired creative writing workshop led by a literature professor.
+Guests can book a “Following in the Footsteps of Elena Ferrante” package that includes a guided tour of the island, visiting locations described in the novels and a Ferrante-inspired creative writing workshop led by a literature professor.
+Prices vary.

-The verdant, volcanic Mount Epomeo towers 2,589 feet above Ischia.
-Much of its hikeable hillsides are covered with trees and vineyards, and scrambling to the top takes about an hour if you start in the village of Fontana.
+Much of Mount Epomeo’s hikeable hillsides, which tower 2,589 feet above Ischia, are covered with trees and vineyards.
+Scrambling to the top takes about an hour if you start in the village of Fontana (as Elena and her love interest, Nino, do in the second novel).
 Just a 20-minute drive west toward the coast, the bay of Citara is one of Ischia’s most popular wellness destinations.
 The Poseidon Thermal Gardens overlook the bay and offer 22 different pools thought have healing volcanic properties.
-(Editor’s note: The Poseidon Thermal Gardens are currently closed for maintenance and will reopen on April 15, 2019.)